Practicum Placement and Preceptor Selection

 MSN in Healthcare Leadership students will complete two practicum courses towards the end of the MSN in Healthcare Leadership program of study.
 The following will discuss some information about the courses and detail the student’s responsibility for selecting a practicum location and preceptor for each course.
 It is important for each student to begin planning for the two practicum courses soon after enrollment in the MSN in Healthcare Leadership program in order to be best prepared.

-N386 is the Management Practicum I. It is a three credit course and the student will complete 210 hours for the practicum requirements.
+N386 is the Management Practicum I. A three credit course and the student will complete 210 hours for the practicum requirements.
 It is expected that the student will spend 50% of the practicum hours with the preceptor and/or completing project work directed by the preceptor.
 The remaining time will be spent working on your practicum project and other course requirements.
-In this course, the students apply models of CQI organizational behavior, outcome measurement, informatics, and financial management in a selected health care setting.
+In this course, the students apply models of leadership, management, CQI, organizational behavior, outcome measurement, informatics, and financial management in a selected health care setting.
 This practicum provides students with an opportunity to work closely with a manager in a variety of health care settings.
 The students experience positive role modeling while contributing to the functioning of the health care agency.
 Students work on agency designated projects throughout the practicum and will produce a project presentation at the conclusion of the experience.
 Prerequisites: MSN in Healthcare Leadership students must have completed or be enrolled in all specialty and core courses.
 RN licensure required.

 Q: Why does the student need to select and arrange the preceptor and practicum experience?